forthy42/net2o/wiki/squid.md

 that job.
 The money got stamped with seals which were difficult to make, but could be used for many notes, and can be kept under control.
-That is a proof of ownership and authority: You can issue a note if you proof that you own the seal.
+That is a proof of ownership and authority: You can issue a note if you prove that you own the seal.
+The seal owner is not anonymous, it's a government clerk.

 The result of using such a legal tender was a boom of trade and economy; and at the same time, the relation between the silver price